Correcting inferences for volunteer-collected data with geospatial sampling bias: Methods

-We validate these models in two distinct ways.
+We validate the eight resulting models in two distinct ways.
 First, we assess the prediction performance of each model using mean square error (MSE), computed through leave-one-out cross-validation \citep[LOOCV,][]{giraldo2011ordinary}.
 We call this \textit{internal validation}.
-Second, we additionally validate the models using an external data source. \textit{External validation data} for citizen science datasets are often not available.
-For the Globe at Night data, we can however use satellite imagery data to also evaluate our models against an external benchmark.
+Second, we additionally validate the models using an external data source. \textit{External validation data} for citizen science datasets are often not available, but for the Globe at Night data, we can use satellite imagery data to benchmark our model performance.
 We do this by examining both the correlation of the model estimates with the external data, and the variance in satellite-derived sky brightness that is explained by our models as measured by $R^2$.
-This allows for the investigating of whether the Globe at Night data inform us on sky brightness in a good way, and whether geospatial covariates help us to correct for selectivity in citizen science data.
+This external validation step is crucial for assessing the real-world impact of the bias-corrective effects of our proposed data enrichment procedure.

-Finally, we will evaluate the effect of our geospatial sampling bias corrections on the average sky brightness in the state of Pennsylvania.
-While for the Globe at Night project, it may not be very relevant to calculate a mean for the population, in many other citizen science project, estimating a mean or total is relevant for policy-making.
-We will calculate the mean sky brightness before and after correcting, along with measures of uncertainty as shown by the standard error.
+Finally, we evaluate the effect of our geospatial sampling bias corrections on inference.
+The quantity of interest here is the overall average sky brightness in the state of Pennsylvania in the year 2021.
+We calculate the mean sky brightness before and after correcting, along with measures of uncertainty, to show how the estimates of this quantity may change.

 All our analyses were conducted in R 4.1.2 \citep{R}.
 Data and code to replicate our procedures are available on: \url{https://doi.org/10.5281/zenodo.6597859} \citep{erik_jan_van_kesteren_2022_6597859}.